 Losses must be random as regards time, location and magnitude.

 Insofar as acts of terrorism are intentional, terrorism risk doesn't have these characteristics.
 In addition, no one knows what the worst case scenario might be.
 There have been few terrorist attacks, so there is little data on which to base estimates of future losses, either in terms of frequency or severity.
 Terrorism losses are also likely to be concentrated geographically, since terrorism is usually targeted to produce a significant economic or psychological impact.
 This leads to a situation known in the insurance industry as adverse selection, where only the people most at risk purchase coverage, the same people who are likely to file claims.
 Moreover, terrorism losses are never random.
-They are carefully planned and often coordinated.
+They are carefully planned.

 Assessing Risk: To underwrite terrorism insurance—to decide whether to offer coverage and what price to charge—insurers must be able to quantify the risk: the likelihood of an event and the amount of damage it would cause.
 Increasingly, they are using sophisticated modeling tools to assess this risk.
 According to the modeling firm, AIR Worldwide, the way terrorism risk is measured is not much different from assessments of natural disaster risk, except that the data used for terrorism are more subject to uncertainty.
 It is easier to project the risk of damage in a particular location from an earthquake of a given intensity or a Category 5 hurricane than a terrorist attack because insurers have had so much more experience with natural disasters than with terrorist attacks and therefore the data to incorporate into models are readily available.